-I’ve been using YNAB for 6 years now.
-Mainly to keep track of my income and expenses and barely for its key functionality: budgeting (“every dollar needs a job”).
+I’ve been using new YNAB for 8 years now.
+Mainly to keep track of my income and expenses and less for its key functionality: budgeting (“every dollar needs a job”).

 You might wonder why I bothered with YNAB and not just use Excel or Google Sheets if I don’t use the key feature of the tool.

 Well, I used the trial version of YNAB for a month, not planning to take the full version.
 However, this changed after I used that free trial.
 I really enjoyed the simplicity and clean interface, also the graphs it provided were excellent.
 YNAB offers more than just the budgeting part to help you with your budget.

 Besides, I also don‘t need the full flexibility of Excel (or Google Sheets).

 My needs are straightforward and are all met with YNAB:

 - A place where I can generate a nice overview of my income and expenses

 - In a simple overview

 - My spending trends (how much I spend on what every month)

 When I got YNAB4 all the way back in 2015 it was a onetime purchase.
 For just 53,85 EUR I got the tool for life.
 It served me well over the years.
 Funny enough, in the same year, they released ‘new YNAB’, a subscription, and an online-based version of their tool.
 I knew I wasn’t switching to that anytime soon though.
 I mean, I just got it!